Siddh-2006/Crime_OS_AI/Documentation/README.md

 start_all.bat
 ```

-This opens separate terminal windows for each service in the correct startup order:
+This opens separate terminal windows for each service in the correct startup order.

-1. Ollama (LLM server)
-2. Legal Agent — port 8004
-3. IO Recommendation — port 8003
-4. Complaint Intelligence — port 8001
-5. Florence-2 Service — port 8002
-6. Prompt Compression — port 8005
-7. Backend (Node.js) — port 5001
-8. Frontend (Next.js) — port 3000

-The platform is ready when all windows show their respective startup messages.
-Open `http://localhost:3000` to access the application.

----

 ### Service Port Reference